tfmunat/Impromptu/README.md

 App for ASE 4156

+This branch contains the code for the backend server of Impromptu.
+It has been written in Python Flask and uses MongoDB in the backend for data storage.

 *****************
-Start the server:
+Installing and starting the server:
 *****************
-- Please install all the dependencies by executing: pip install -r requirements.txt
+- Please install all the dependencies by executing the following command: pip install -r requirements.txt
-- pip install -e .
 - Please update your MongoDB Connection details in dbConnect.json file
 - Set the FLASK_APP environment variable to Impromptu.
   For Windows,
     set FLASK_APP=Impromptu
   For Linux,
     export FLASK_APP=Impromptu
-- Now, execute flask run to start the server.
+- Now, execute following command to start the server. flask run